Everything has been said, not done

 2023

-In the film the figure of a fish human stands as a metaphor for the genealogy of the universe as well as that of the artist.
-We follow the journey of a ceramic fish as it travels from one hand to the next, from place to place, from one time to another.
-We encounter grandmothers, mothers and daughters, experiencing a poem about the past, present, and future of human and more-than-human inhabitants of the planet.
-Shifting between lines of individual genealogy and cosmic creation, this work reflects on the private and broader relations we foster with our surroundings.
-Separate yet interconnected narratives converge to contemplate history, humanity, ecology; fish, mothers, spaceships, and the sea.
+In the film, the figure of a fish-human stands as a metaphor for both the genealogy of the universe and that of the artist.
+We follow the journey of a ceramic fish as it passes from one hand to the next, from place to place, from one time to another.
+Along the way, we encounter grandmothers, mothers, and daughters, moving through a poem about the past, present, and future of human and more-than-human inhabitants of the planet.
+Shifting between lines of individual genealogy and cosmic creation, the work reflects on how constellations of relationality take shape across time.
+Separate yet interconnected narratives converge to contemplate history and ecology, fish and mothers, spaceships and the sea.

 Venus transit (herald)